ubaldot/vim9-conversion-aid/README.md

-Furthermore, given that variables names can be easily shadowed, we decided to keep `s:` and `a:` to help you in checking if your script semantic is still valid, and eventually perform the necessary adjustments in according to the new Vim9 syntax and semantics.
-Once done, you can remove the `s:`and the `a:` with a simple `:%s/\v(a:|s:)//g`.
-Nevertheless, it would be the best if you prepare your script by avoiding shadowing variables.
+Furthermore, given that variables names can be easily shadowed, we decided to keep `s:` and `a:` to help you in checking if your script semantic is still valid, and eventually perform the necessary adjustments Once done, you can remove the `s:`and the `a:` with a simple `:%s/\v(a:|s:)//g`.
 Nevertheless, it would be the best if you prepare your script by avoiding shadowing variables.